A Mother's Day Story. A special tribute from a daughter for her mother ...

 No longer an obligation ...

-I was invigorated, in awe of my surroundings.
+I was invigorated and in awe of my surroundings.
 Taking in everything that I could possibly learn from the experience.
 Seeing new places brought me into the pages of a book, a story that I did not know the answer to, a mystery that would unfold before my eyes.

 We held our adventure dear to our hearts, but it did not change our behavior.
 Real life soon took over.
 I worked up until the last minute on each subsequent holiday, showing up just to fulfill my family obligation.
 The girls did the same.
 The numbness of life’s responsibilities had set in.